Loading...

 Common measurement equivalents in grams

-No, Atlantic herring is considered a low-mercury fish because it is small and sits lower on the food chain.
-This makes it a safer seafood choice for regular consumption, including for pregnant women and children.
+No, herring is considered a low-mercury fish because it is lower on the food chain, making it a safer choice for frequent consumption.

 Explore more ingredients in the seafood category with complete nutrition information.